Banned, Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say

 "I think it's the most surprising thing I've seen in my 27 years of making measurements of trace gases in the atmosphere," Stephen Montzka, the study's lead author, tells NPR.

-In the study, published in Nature on Wednesday, the scientists say atmospheric level of trichlorofluoromethane, or CFC-11, is still dropping overall.
+In the study, published in Nature on Wednesday, the scientists say the atmospheric level of trichlorofluoromethane, or CFC-11, is still dropping overall.
 But it's not declining as quickly as it should be.

 "It appears that emissions of CFC-11 have increased in recent years, which is quite a surprise given the fact that production has been phased out — reportedly," Montzka says.